jamespharaoh/advent-of-code/2019/README.md

 ### Part one

 This is an interesting problem.
-The reactions form an acyclic graph, so we can find an order to evaluate them which guarantees we only need to perform them once each.
+The reactions form an acyclic graph, so we can find an order to evaluate them which guarantees we only need to perform each one once.
 I can use the same algorithm I used before for a dependency injection framework.
 I start with a list containing only the starting chemical, ORE, then build up the list by adding all output chemicals from reactions which have all their inputs already listed.

-We then need to reverse this order, because the known quantity is the final output.
+We then need to reverse this order, because the initially known quantity is the final output.
 We can then work through the rections backwards, summing the amount of each chemical required, until we have a final figure for the amount of ORE needed.

 ### Part two